janbnz/web-push-example/README.md

 ## Description

 This project is a web push example showcasing the implementation of web push notifications.
 It consists of a Java backend with a REST server powered by NanoHTTPD, and a JavaScript frontend with a service worker.
-The frontend sends data to the REST server, which then triggers a test notification.
+The frontend sends the necessary data for the notification to the REST server, which then triggers a test notification.

 ## Features